Dejunking and Stress

 We live in a nasty climate.
 It takes a lot of money to stay warm and healthy in this bitter weather.
 Some can barely make ends meet and the clothes that we donate help them to survive.

-Beverly’s Hot Tips For Building Resiliency and Celebrating The Great Warm Up
+Beverly’s Hot Tips For Dejunking and Stress By Celebrating The Great Warm Up

 - De-Junk and Simplify.
 The Great Warm Up is a call for everyone to look into their closets and pare them down.
 Donations of coats, hats, scarves, mittens and boots are desperately needed, as are blankets and sleeping bags.